 Want to cook salmon like the pros?
-We’ll show you how to cook salmon on the stove, just like restaurants do!
+We’ll show you how to cook salmon in a pan on the stove, just like restaurants do!
 It’s easy and delicious, and you can make this tender flaky salmon at home any day of the week…in just 20 minutes!
 This method of cooking salmon in a pan is literally foolproof so anyone can do it!

 Salmon is our family’s favorite main dish (including the kids!)
 When salmon is cooked perfectly, there’s nothing better!